Posted by: John Elliott | January 25, 2026

 Mark was born on October 24, 1935, in Calcutta (now Kolkata), where his father was with Gillander Arbuthnot, a British managing agency firm.
 His mother’s family had worked for generations in what is now Bangladesh.

 He was brought up, colonial style, with a European nanny, then at a British boarding school in Darjeeling north of Calcutta.
 His teenage school years were spent at Marlborough College in the UK.
-That was followed by Trinity Hall at Cambridge University, where he studied theology, but abandoned the idea of becoming a Church of England priest after two terms at a theological college.

 Mark often said that he didn’t think his lifestyle would have fitted with being a priest, mentioning beer and whisky, and sometimes talking about his complex personal life.
 “There’s always been a dichotomy in my character – very religious, yet morally really rather bad,” he told The Independent newspaper in 1994.
 “I simply wasn’t confident of my own moral integrity,” he said in a interview with The Hindu newspaper.
 “And the Church mattered enough to me — as it still does — so that I didn’t want to let it down.”